Benefits information

 If you are disabled you may be able to apply for a blue badge.
 Apply for a blue badge

-How will the changes to the benefits system affect me?
+How will the changes to benefits affect me?

 Dealing with and avoiding benefit problems